Your questions answered

 The Process

-When you book an appointment, Shelley travels to your location, examines your jewellery on site, then returns to the office to complete the research and prepare your valuation.
+After your appointment Shelley returns to the office to complete the research and prepare your valuation.
 In many cases your valuation will be ready within a couple of days.
-Less frequently, we may need extra time to research items with a particular provenance, but in those cases, we'll contact you by email to let you know.
+Less frequently, Shelley may need extra time to research items with a particular provenance, but in those cases, she will contact you by email to let you know.